TEST PREP HELP FOR THE HSPT

 The exam is comprised of multiple choice questions, split across five sections.
 The sections include Verbal Skills, Quantitative Skills, Reading, Mathematics, and Language.
 In order to better measure students' academic achievement, the HSPT does not focus on memorized information such as definitions or facts.

-Optional tests in science, mechanical aptitude, and Catholic religion are also available.
+Optional tests in Science or Religion are also available.

 Performing well on the HSPT is incredibly important, as it not only plays a role in determining which high school your child will attend, it also helps determine the class levels he or she will be placed into once admitted.
 Higher level classes on your child's academic transcript can make a difference later on in his or her high school career when he or she begins the college application process, hoping to stand out among the sea of applicants.
 With the support of a knowledgeable tutor from Huntington Learning Center, students entering high school will learn the skills and strategies necessary to ace the exam through the use of a comprehensive high school placement test prep program structured specifically around the format of the HSPT.